praekeltfoundation/puppet-marathon/README.md

 This module was designed for Marathon version 0.13.0+.
 Older versions should still work but may require some extra configuration.

-This module has been tested on Puppet 3.4 and 3.8 running on Ubuntu 14.04.
+This module has been tested on:
+ - Ubuntu 14.04 running Puppet 3.4 and 3.8
+ - RHEL 7 running Puppet 3.7

 Again, this should work on other setups but we make no promises.

 ## Getting started
 The module should be immediately familiar to anybody who has used the [`deric/mesos`](https://github.com/deric/puppet-mesos) module.